-1. Anticipating Human Error – Safe Systems are designed to anticipate and accommodate errors by drivers and other road users.
+1. Anticipating Human Error – A Safe System is designed to anticipate and accommodate errors by drivers and other road users.

 Example: Even a momentary distraction can prevent a driver from seeing vulnerable road users or vice-versa.
 Separating vulnerable road users, such as pedestrians and bicyclists, from traffic wherever possible reduces the likelihood that such predictable errors will lead to a deadly collision.